+The protocols TCP and UDP are the two TCP/IP transport layer protocols.
 There exist some similarities and dissimilarities between the Transmission Control Protocol (TCP) and User Datagram Protocol (UDP).
 One of the differences is that TCP is a connection-oriented protocol as it establishes an end to end connection between computers before transferring the data.
 On the other hand, UDP is a connection-less protocol since it does not determine the connection before sending data.
-The similarity between them is that both TCP and UDP is present in the Transport Layer of TCP/IP Model.
-Other differences are mentioned below in the article.
+The TCP and UDP protocol present in the Transport Layer of TCP/IP Model.

 Content: TCP Vs UDP

 |Meaning ||TCP establishes a connection between the computers before transmitting the data||UDP sends the data directly to the destination computer without checking whether the system is ready to receive or not|

 |Expands to||Transmission Control Protocol||User Datagram Protocol|